 - Must submit three (3) reference letters with the application (included in application)

 - Must complete the paramedic reading and writing competency requirements at College of DuPage during the application process (only if EMT training was not completed at COD)

-- Must pass the entrance exam with an 80 percent or higher
+- Successfully pass the entrance exam

 - Complete an oral interview process